roidrage/paperplanes/_posts/2007-9-5-film_is_the_new_black.markdown

 ---
-layout: single
+layout: post
 title: "Film is the new Black"
-topics: photography thedailygrind
+tags: photography thedailygrind
 ---
 Okay, maybe that statement is a slight exaggeration.
 I started getting into photography about a year ago, and that was mainly thanks to my girlfriends [diploma thesis](http://www.glimpsemagazine.net).
 I started with a simple point & shoot, but it soon gets annoying to be held back by its restrictions, especially when there's a Nikon D80 in the same household.